-17.4.1.1 Employees shall notify the City of their status as a volunteer firefighter, reserve peace officer or emergency rescue personnel.

-17.4.1.2 Employees shall provide as much advanced notice as practicable of the need for leave under this policy when they are called to emergency service, or scheduled training.

-17.4.2 Employees requesting leave under this policy shall comply with the following requirements:

-17.4.2.1 As soon as practicable after hire, or on becoming designated as a volunteer firefighter, reserve peace officer or emergency rescue personnel, employees should notify the City of their status.

-an employee shall notify his or her immediate supervisor as soon as practicable of the need for leave under this policy and provide information regarding the start and end dates for the requested leave.
+- 17.4.1.1 Employees shall notify the City of their status as a volunteer firefighter, reserve peace officer or emergency rescue personnel. - 17.4.1.2 Employees shall provide as much advanced notice as practicable of the need for leave under this policy when they are called to emergency service, or scheduled training. - 17.4.2 Employees requesting leave under this policy shall comply with the following requirements: - 17.4.2.1 As soon as practicable after hire, or on becoming designated as a volunteer firefighter, reserve peace officer or emergency rescue personnel, employees should notify the City of their status. - 17.4.2.2 When called to emergency service, or scheduled training, an employee shall notify his or her immediate supervisor as soon as practicable of the need for leave under this policy and provide information regarding the start and end dates for the requested leave.